-- Conduct quarterly seabird monitoring censuses - Continue with the removal of invasive alien species - Propagate and plant endemic and native seedlings in selected areas
+- Conduct quarterly seabird monitoring censuses. - Continue with the removal of invasive alien species.

-- Advise the Rodrigues Regional Assembly for the conservation of the native biodiversity - Support ecotourism development on Ile aux Cocos
+- Plant endemic and native seedlings in selected areas. - Advise the Rodrigues Regional Assembly for the conservation of the native biodiversity. - Promote safe ecotourism practices on Ile Cocos by the Discovery Rodrigues Company. - Train stakeholder on biosecurity measures.